Gynecologic Oncology Fellowship

 - Researchers, whose investigation of the clinical and basic scientific questions will lead to improved outcomes in women with gynecologic cancers.

-- Robert Neff, MD, 3rd year (clinical) from The Ohio State University
+- Casey Cosgrove, MD, 3rd year (clinical) from The Ohio State University

-- Sarah Crafton, MD, 3rd year (clinical) from The Ohio State University
+- Monica Vetter, MD, 2nd year (clinical) from the Ohio State University

-- Casey Cosgrove, MD, 2nd year (clinical) from The Ohio State University
+- Brentley Smith, MD, 2nd year (clinical) from University of Alabama, Birmingham

-- Brentley Smith, MD, 1st year (research) from University of Alabama, Birmingham
+- Antonio Castaneda, MD, 1st year (research) University of Southern California

 The research fellow is expected to either develop an independent research focus or integrate their interests into an existing collaborative research path within the Division of Gynecologic Oncology.
 Current basic science research projects include: